-As Ledger-SMB is a web-based application, the web browser usually does not allow the page to write to arbitrary files.
+As LedgerSMB is a web-based application, the web browser usually does not allow the page to write to arbitrary files.
 Therefore hardware support for pole displays, etc. is not readily possible from the application itself.
-In some cases, there are add-on packages (such as SL-POS) which offer some additional hardware options via simple additional networking programs.
+LedgerSMB gets around this limitation by using an additional set of network sockets from the server to the client to control its hardware.
+This naturally requires that other software is also running on the client.